-Triple Crown hip buckets have four slots, one large slot for t-bars and three smaller slots for squeegees.
+Triple Crown hip buckets have four slots, one large slot for t-bars, and three smaller slots for squeegees.
 These are offered with a detachable clip style, as well as a semi-detachable clip.
 All Triple Crown hip buckets come with a leg string and four legs that allow for the hip bucket to stand up on its own.

 Pulex Hip Bucket

 The Pulex hip bucket also offers four slots, with respective tool uses.
-These hip buckets are offered with detachable clip styles and fixed style.
+These hip buckets are offered with detachable clip styles and fixed styles.
 These hip buckets also come with the leg string characteristic.